annacnelson/annacnelson.github.io/_pages/math316.md

 that others who do not know the result can follow your work.
 3. Build your sense of how differential equations are used to model applications.

-Students will also gain experience with problem solving in groups.
-Students should be able to effectively transform problem objectives into appropriate problem solving methods through collaborative discussion.
-Students will also learn how to articulate questions effectively with both the instructor and TA, and be able to effectively articulate how problem solutions meet the problem objectives.

 **Prerequisite:** Math 1522 (Calculus II) **Corequisite:** Calculus III — Math 2350 or Math 2351